Statistics Notebook

 print(f"Cohen's d: {cohen_d:.3f}")

-# < 0.2 = negligible, 0.2–0.5 = small, 0.5–0.8 = medium, > 0.8 = large
+# < 0.2 = tiny, 0.2–0.5 = small, 0.5–0.8 = medium, > 0.8 = large

 Common Statistical Mistakes

-1. Using Mean on Skewed Data
+1. Using the Mean on Skewed Data

 2. Correlation ≠ Causation